Grad (EP)

 Grad (trans.
 The City) is an EP released by Serbian rock band Cactus Jack in 2002.

-Grad is the band's second release, following their 2002 debut release, the live/cover album DisCover, and is the band's frist release to feature their own material.
+Grad is the band's second release, following their 2002 debut release, the live/cover album DisCover, and is the band's first release to feature their own material.
 Besides three tracks, the EP features the video for the track "Nekada" ("Some Time Ago") as a bonus.

 The EP cover was designed by Dragoljub "Paja" Bogdanović, who appeared on the band's previous release as guest vocalist and would in 2015 become Cactus Jack's frontman.

 Track listing

 All songs written by Stevan Birak and Miodrag Krudulj.